QRP is primarily an abbreviation from the telegrafie with commercial radio services.

 There are many reasons, why someone makes QRP.
 Perhaps times a few examples:

 Many hams live in cities, in which they cannot structure large antennas.
 They follow therefore to their hobby in free nature.
-Since a QRP station is quite small in very most cases, this station fits together with a accumulator and something accessories easily into a backpack.
+Since a QRP station is quite small in very most cases, this station fits together with a battery and something accessories easily into a backpack.

 In addition, interferences can occur by the own QRO station in the closer area.
 Already sometimes around these interferences to eliminate it helps, if you reduces the power.